practicajs/practica/docs/blog/prisma-is-different/index.md

 Based on these observations, which should you pick? which ORM will we use for [practica.js](https://github.com/practicajs/practica)?

 Prisma is an excellent addition to Node.js ORMs family, but not the hassle-free one tool to rule them all.
 It's a mixed bag of many delicious candies and a few gotchas.
 Wouldn't it grow to tick all the boxes?
 Maybe, but unlikely.
 Once built, it's too hard to dramatically change the syntax and engine performance.
 Then, during the writing and speaking with the community, including some Prisma enthusiasts, I realized that it doesn't aim to be the can-do-everything 'Ferrari'.
 Its positioning seems to resemble more a convenient family car with a solid engine and awesome user experience.
 In other words, it probably aims for the enterprise space where there is mostly demand for great DX, OK performance, and business-class support.
 It's not 2004, building ORM for the modern JavaScript ecosystem is 100x harder than building a Java Hibernate.
-I should probably stop envisioning 'Ferraris'
+I should probably stop envisioning 'Ferrari'

 ### When will it shine?